ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Another large event like that is now in the planning stages.
 One of the goals would be launching another new church.
 Services in the stadium would be broadcast live on a network of Christian radio stations.
 This would allow Nazarenes from all over Haiti to join the gathering.

-Some time ago the Church of the Nazarene in Port-de-Paix led in organizing an interdenominational citywide crusade.
+Some time ago, the Church of the Nazarene in Port-de-Paix led in organizing an interdenominational citywide crusade.
 Much of the fruit from the crusade in that northern coastal city was harvested by that Nazarene church.

 Groups of churches throughout Haiti often hold zone rallies or even camp meetings.
 At one time, about 10 Nazarene churches in the extreme southeastern part of Haiti held a weekend camp meeting.
 There was some civil unrest in the country.
-Undaunted, over 1,000 people came to camp meeting.
+Undaunted, over 1,000 people came to the camp meeting.
 Thirty-five were baptized on Sunday afternoon.

 Jesus said, "The kingdom of heaven is like a net that was let down into the lake and caught all kinds of fish."
 (Matthew 13:47).
 These crusades and camp meetings, large and small, are visible happenings of our casting our nets.
 Among the poor of Haiti, we've had some good catches!